123rand456/site-interim/src/pages/essays/having-courage-of-a-guinea-pig.md

 ### Relevant objections

 It's true that sometimes, we might be over presumptuous in holding some kinds of inclinations as superior to others.
-Some people prefer to spend their free time checking social media and getting sad.
-Others prefer to read books [^5].
 Who's to decide which one is interesting/better?
-But Idisagree that there are no boring people.
+But I disagree that there are no boring people.
 I don't mean to be binary about this.
 You can be simultaneously boring and unboring.
 People are mercifully, individuals with loves and hates,ambitions and generosity, potential and idlesness all mixed up inside them.

-And sometimes, I get stuck in a group conversation with people I don't find interesting.
+Sometimes, I get stuck in a group conversation with people I don't find interesting.
 The topics, meh.
 The people, meh.
 The vibe, meh.
-I'm meh sometimes too.
+I could be meh too.
 Some say that rather than changing from the inside out, you bring the outside in.
 You might have had some of these friendships that I'm about to touch on.
 Or currently, in some of them.

 #### Actively draining friendships